New York, Susquehanna and Western Railway: Delaware Otsego acquisition and expansion

 That same year, DO established their own real-estate unit to begin arranging for the NYS&W to lease and sell line-side land property that was deemed unessential for railroad purposes.
-Within the next two years, the NYS&W retained their status quo in serving industrial customers, having retained most of their pre-DO executives and employees.
+Within the next two years, the NYS&W retained their status quo in serving industrial customers, having kept most of their pre-DO executives and employees.
 DO and the New Jersey Department of Transportation (NJDOT) jointly funded a $1.35 million reconditioning of the NYS&W's trackage.
 By that time, seven of the NYS&W's twenty-seven locomotives were still operable: three GP18s, three RS-1s, and one S-2; the rest had deteriorated outdoors and were subsequently scrapped.

-In 1982, the NYS&W sold their deteriorating Edgewater branch, but they continued to maintain and operate it until October 1989, when it was shut down from a lack of customers and unsafe conditions of the branch's tunnel.
-The Edgewater yard was subsequently ripped up and redeveloped as a shopping mall and condominium complex, and the tunnel began to house a pipeline for the Amerada Hess Corporation.
+In 1982 the NYS&W sold most of the deteriorating Edgewater branch, but continued to maintain and operate it until October 1989, when it was shut down from a lack of customers and unsafe conditions in its tunnel.
+The Edgewater yard on the Hudson waterfront was subsequently ripped up and redeveloped as a shopping mall and condominium complex, and the tunnel, retained as a Susquehanna-owned right of way, began to house a pipeline for the Amerada Hess Corporation.

-Following the Staggers Rail Act of 1980, Conrail began to abandon many of their routes to streamline their operations, including their former DL&W Binghamton-Jamesville and Binghamton-Utica branches in New York, their former L&HR Warwick-Franklin route, and their former Erie Greenwood Lake Branch in New Jersey.
+Following the Staggers Rail Act of 1980, Conrail began to abandon many of their routes to streamline their operations.
+This included their former DL&W Binghamton-Jamesville and Binghamton-Utica branches in New York, their former L&HR Warwick-Franklin route, and their former Erie Greenwood Lake Branch in New Jersey.
 DO feared the abandonment of the Utica branch would landlock their CNYK railroad, and they were interested in further expanding their operations.
-They contacted the routes' customers for freight potential, and they negotiated with Conrail to purchase the routes.
+They contacted the routes' customers for freight potential, and negotiated with Conrail to purchase them.

-On April 16, 1982, the ICC approved DO's $4.2 million purchase of the routes from Conrail, and they commenced operations under DO, the following day.
-The two DL&W branches out of Binghamton and the CNYK quickly became labeled as the NYS&W's Northern Division, and the former L&HR route, the Greenwood Lake Branch, and the NYS&W's remaining original trackage in New Jersey became labeled as their Southern Division.
+On April 16, 1982, the ICC approved DO's $4.2 million purchase of the routes from Conrail, and they commenced operations under Delaware Otsego the following day.
+The two former DL&W branches out of Binghamton quickly became the NYS&W's Northern Division, and the former L&HR route, the Greenwood Lake Branch, and the NYS&W's remaining original trackage in New Jersey became labeled as their Southern Division.